Posted on Leave a comment

 This natural ripening process gives Hapus its signature golden color, thin skin, and intense sweetness.

-Each mango is hand-picked, often early in the morning when the temperature is cooler.
-The fruit is picked before it fully ripens to avoid damage during transport.
+Each mango is hand-picked early in the cool morning.
+The fruit is picked before it fully ripens to prevent damage during transport.

 • Mangoes are sorted based on size and quality.